dunhamlab/PacRAT/README.md

  **Example input/output files:**

- The example input files provided are located in the `input` folder and hold the `--highQual` and `--inputSeqs` files from the simulated H2B library.
+ The example input files provided are located in the `input` folder and hold the `--highQual` and `--inputSeqs` files from a subset (1000 barcodes) of the simulated H2B library.
+These example files run in ~ 1 min on the GS cluster.